giuseppesalvi/hanabi/README.md

 Author: Giuseppe salvi, s287583

 Approach: Rule based agent, conservative approach to limit lost matches with 0 points, play a card only if if you are sure that is playable or no other moves are possible
+The agent was done to play with other agents with different approaches, or even manual players.
+So assumptions on strategies of the other players are not considered.

 Rules:
 + Rule 1: the player has a playable card -> action: play it